kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 | 3           | 2 | 1 | 6 | 3 |
 | 4           | 0 | 0 | 8 | 4 |

-The observations are planner checkpoints, not a promise that every cluster will expose exactly this sequence.
+The observations are planner fractional steps, not a promise that every cluster will expose exactly this sequence.
 Readiness, API observations, and interrupted updates may introduce additional reconciles.

 The pending window changes the slow-start case materially.
 After observation 1, suppose the new `2P/1D` is still unready.
 The next reconcile may still issue up to `4P/2D` because that is the proportional pending allowance.
 It may drain only availability that is actually committed; it cannot count those unready replicas, or stale Ready status above an already-reduced Spec, toward the floor.
 Once Ready advances, pending capacity opens and the pipeline continues.